 Supporting a better London

-We are pleased that our work for London Venture has been recognised by our industry, with EY being named winners in the Innovation in Digital & Technology category and overall project of the year at the 2019 MCA Awards.
+We are pleased that the London Ventures programme has been recognised by our industry, with EY being named winners in the Innovation in Digital & Technology category and overall project of the year at the 2019 MCA Awards.
 But, more importantly, we are delighted to use our expertise to help London councils to improve outcomes for their most vulnerable citizens.

 For further information please contact: